peterjc/thapbi-pict/docs/examples/great_lakes/abundance.rst

 Clearly using a minimum abundance threshold of 10 is too low, and it should be increased to at least 20 based on this.
-However, we have the two exceptional sequences present at over 500 and over 400 copies.
+However, we have the two exceptional sequences present at over 500 copies.
 Setting the minimum that high seems excessive - but perhaps the THAPBI PICT default of 100 is more reasonable?